NCI-GDC/gdc-docs/docs/Data_Portal/Release_Notes/Data_Portal_Release_Notes.md

     * Download icons have been standardized. <!--PEAR-2186-->
     * Text size has been increased for instructions in modals for selecting cohorts. <!--PEAR-2175-->
 * __File Summary Page__:
-    * The __Reference Genome__ section is no longer displayed in the the for files that have not been processed with the reference genome <!--PEAR-1967-->
+    * The __Reference Genome__ section is no longer displayed for files that have not been processed with the reference genome. <!--PEAR-1967-->
     * The Case ID column is now displayed by default in the Annotations table.
 Additionally, the Case UUID column is no longer displayed by default. <!--PEAR-1968-->
     * Pagination has been added to the Read Groups table. <!--PEAR-2192-->
     * Sample Type has been removed from the Associated Cases/Biospecimens table and replaced with Tissue Type and Tumor Descriptor. <!--PEAR-2042-->